-Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to California, east to Montana and New Mexico.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to California, east to the Rocky Mountains.

 Conservation Status: Not of concern